-Joining hardware can be found in a package mounted to the front of the shipping skid.
-Refer to publication MV-0S050 for level floor surface requirements.
+Joining hardware can be found in a package that is mounted to the front of the shipping skid.
+See publication MV-QS050 for level floor surface requirements.

 - 1. Remove the side bus access covers if applicable. - 2.
-Position the left side section on a level surface and secure the section in place with M12 (1/2 in.) floor mounting bolts (refer to Anchoring on page 25). - 3.
+Position the left side section on a level surface and secure the section in place with M12 (1/2 in.) floor mounting bolts (refer to Anchoring on page 29). - 3.
 When joining ArcShield sections, apply a continuous 3 mm (1/8 in.) wide bead of silicon sealer around the entire outer perimeter of one section AND around the cutout for the power bus. - 4.
 Position the right section against the left section.
 Ensure that the surface is level. - 5.
 Secure the sections together using the 1/4-20 self-tapping screws (12 lb-ft [15N•m]).
 Thread the screw through the 7 mm (0.281 in.) clearance hole to the corresponding 6 mm (0.219 in.) pilot hole.
-To access the rear clearance holes remove the rear covers of the starter.
-If rear access is not available, refer to Front Access Bottom Incoming Cables (Bottom Entry/Exit) on page 30 or Front Access Top Incoming Cables (Top Entry/Exit) on page 32. - 6.
-Use the provided 1/4-20 thread fasteners (12 lb•ft [15N•m]) to secure the entire perimeter of the horizontal bus.
-Ensure there is a continuous bead of silicone seal around the bus bar opening on one cabinet. - 7.
-Secure the right section to the floor using M12 (1/2 in.) floor mounting bolts (refer to Anchoring on page 25).
+To access the rear clearance holes, remove the rear covers of the starter.
+If rear access is not available, refer to Front Access to Power Bus (Bottom Entry/Exit) on page 34 or Front Access Top Incoming Line Cables (Top Entry/Exit) on page 35. - 6.
+Use the provided 1/4-20 thread fasteners (12 lb•ft [15 N•m]) to secure the entire perimeter of the horizontal bus.
+Confirm there is a continuous bead of silicone seal around the bus bar opening on one cabinet. - 7.
+Secure the right section to the floor using M12 (1/2 in.) floor mounting bolts (refer to Anchoring on page 29).